xlwings/xlwings-officejs-quickstart/README.rst

 7. **Sideload the add-in**: Manually load ``manifest-xlwings-officejs-quickstart.xml`` in Excel.
 This is called *sideloading* and the process differs depending on the platform you're using, see `Office.js docs <https://learn.microsoft.com/en-us/office/dev/add-ins/testing/test-debug-office-add-ins#sideload-an-office-add-in-for-testing>`_ for instructions.
 Once you've sideloaded the manifest, you'll see the ``Quickstart`` tab in the Ribbon.
-8. **Time to play**: You're now ready to play around with the add-in in Excel and make changes to the source code under ``app/server_fastapi.py`` or under the respective file of your framework.
+8. **Time to play**: You're now ready to play around with the add-in in Excel and make changes to the source code that gets called via ``runPython`` under ``app/server_fastapi.py`` or under the respective file of your framework.
+To change the source code for custom functions, edit the ``app/custom_function.py`` file.
 Every time you edit and save the Python code, the development server will restart automatically so that you can instantly try out the code changes in Excel.
 If you make changes to the HTML file, you'll need to right-click on the task pane and select ``Reload``.